lesaint/lesaint.github.io/_drafts/understanding_the_processor_interface.md

 The [getSupportedSourceVersion](http://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html#getSupportedSourceVersion()) method returns the latest version of ```Java``` supported by the compiler represented by a value of the enum ```SourceVersion```.

-This method is used to avoid calling an Annotation Processor when compiling with a source code version later that the one it was written for.
+This method is used to avoid calling an Annotation Processor when compiling with a source code version more recent that the one it was written for.

 Note that it implicitly means that Annotation Processors are supposed to support one version of ```Java``` and all the previous ones.
 This is usually not a problem.